andrew-devs/nmsdk2-preview/README.md

 ## Complete first-time build of the NMSDK2
 With the build [prerequisites](#prerequisites)in place, it is time to perform a build of the SDK.

+**Note: We recommend restarting your machine before attempting to build.**

 To build the SDK for the first time: